groovybits/rscap/README.md

 Optionally the monitor process can output final json metrics to kafka for distributed probes sending to some kafka based centralized processing system for the data collected.

-Uses H264_Reader <https://github.com/dholroyd/h264-reader> for NAL parsing.
+Gstreamer support with --features gst `make build_gst` for using Gstreamer for stream demuxing/decoding.
+Currently `--extract-images` will extract images from the stream and save them to disk or send them off to a kafka feed as base64 with json metadata.
+See the scripts/monitor.sh and scripts/probe.sh for examples of how to use RsCap in a common use case.

+Can enable MPEG2TS_Reader and H264_Reader crates from <https://github.com/dholroyd> for NAL parsing.
+The information from the SPS/PPS and other NAL data isn't currently used but will be added to the monitor process eventually to allow for a more detailed analysis of the stream.

 TODO:

 - Add AAC Parsing support <https://github.com/dholroyd/adts-reader> for Audio analysis.
 - Add SCTE35 Trigger support <https://github.com/m2amedia/scte35dump> for Ad Cues.
 - Integrate usage of MpegTS-Reader support <https://github.com/dholroyd/mpeg2ts-reader> for more advanced demuxing.
 - Add System metrics <https://github.com/dholroyd/nix/tree/master> for view of OS health and load.
 - Add Network metrics via pcap potentially or Rust crate, have not located one yet.
 - Add HLS input support <https://github.com/dholroyd/hls_m3u8> for streams.
-- Add decoder for viewing thumbnail of stream, potentially using <https://github.com/rust-av/rust-av> Rust AV pure rust, else binding libav C.

 ![rscap](https://storage.googleapis.com/gaib/2/rscap/rscap.png)

 ## This consists of two programs, a probe and a monitor client.

 - The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ output.

 - The [src/bin/probe.rs](src/bin/probe.rs) has zero copy of the pcap buffers for the life cycle.
 They are passed through to the monitor module with Cap'n Proto allowing highly efficient capture and processing of both MpegTS and SMPTE2110 streams (WIP: needs work and testing to completely optimize the behavior).

 - The [src/bin/monitor.rs](src/bin/monitor.rs) client reads from the ZeroMQ socket and writes out a a file containing the MpegTS stream matching the one captured by the probe.

 ## Configuration with environment variables using [.env](.env.example)